itp438-20223/itp438-20223.github.io/Midterm.md

     - Crouching while still, the indicator is green
     - Moving while crouching, and 0.5s after stopping movement, the indicator is yellow
     - When prone, the indicator is green
-- ***Any source files*** you modified to implement the prone logic.
+- ***Any source files*** you modified to implement the stealth indicator logic.
 You don't need to submit any screenshots of blueprints, we just want the .h and .cpp files you changed.

 Please double-check that you submitted the required files!